Skip to content

 where dom is the prefix of the chosen NEMO model domain.
 Note dom="." for the parent domain.

-To calculate the gradient of a scalar variable var along one of the horizontal dimensions (e.g., i, j) of a given NEMO model grid, we can use the .gradient() method.
+To calculate the derivative of a scalar variable var along one of the horizontal dimensions (e.g., i, j) of a given NEMO model grid, we can use the .derivative() method.

-For example, to compute the 'meridional' gradient of sea surface temperature tos_con along the NEMO model parent domain j dimension:
+For example, to compute the 'meridional' derivative of sea surface temperature tos_con along the NEMO model parent domain j dimension:

-To calculate the vertical gradient of a scalar variable var along the k dimension of a given NEMO model grid, we can also use the .gradient() method.
+To calculate the vertical derivative of a scalar variable var along the k dimension of a given NEMO model grid, we can also use the .derivative() method.

 For example, to compute the vertical gradient of absolute salinity in our first NEMO model nested child domain: